In this guide you will learn about:

 If you use the GUI to access the encrypted USB, a screen like this would appear.

-Simply enter your password there, then save your data in the USB and eject it safely.
+Enter your password there, then save your data in the USB and eject it safely.

 Below are some of the advantages you can gain through encrypting your external hard drive.

-An absolute data encryption solution allows business owners to carry on their work with peace of mind as their data is secure and protected in all states.
+A complete data encryption solution allows business owners to carry on their work with peace of mind as their data is secure and protected in all states.

 Using the right encryption method will ensure that your data is almost inaccessible to hackers or unauthorized people.
-Even if hackers created brute-force software to crack the encryption, it wouldn’t be much easy with a powerful encryption solution.
+Even if hackers created brute-force software to crack the encryption, it wouldn’t be easy with a powerful encryption solution.

 Encryption provides an excellent opportunity for businesses to transfer and store data while adhering to compliance rules that currently take place in their organizations, such as HIPAA, PCI/DSS, FIPS, and FISMA.